eProsima/SustainML-Framework/README.md

 ### Running SustainML Framework using Docker

-The installation task can be omitted if using the [Dockerimage](docker/Dockerfile) proposed in this repository.
+The installation task can be omitted if using the [Dockerfile](docker/Dockerfile) proposed in this repository.

-To deploy the SustainML Framework within docker, please refer to the [docker instructions](docker/README.md).
+To deploy the SustainML Framework within docker, please refer to the [Docker instructions](docker/README.md).

 ## Getting Help